 All renewal applications shall be subject to the Harbormaster's approval, including, but not limited to, confirmation that the principal place of business of the entity remains in Tiverton, and that the entity is in conformance with all applicable statutes, rules, regulations, and ordinances.
 Approval is not guaranteed.
 In addition, all commercial renewal permits shall be subject to potential reclamation in the THC's sole and absolute discretion.
+All Commercial Moorings are subject to annual approval and review by the Harbormaster.
+No Commercial Mooring shall be sold, assigned and/or transferred without the prior express approval of both the Harbormaster and the THC (or just Harbormaster?).

-Remaining on the Waiting List shall require the submission of a completed renewal application and required fee by on or before April 1 each year and is subject to the Harbormaster's confirmation that the principal place of business of the entity remains in Tiverton, and that the entity remains in Good Standing.
+Remaining on the Wait List shall require the submission of a completed renewal application and required fee by on or before April 1 each year and is subject to the Harbormaster's confirmation that the principal place of business of the entity remains in Tiverton, and that the entity remains in Good Standing.